00xbyte/00xbyte.github.io/_posts/2024-06-09-achieving-creativity-using-critical-thinking.md

 ![]({{ 'assets/img/post/pizza_tesla.jpg' | relative_url }}){: width="540" height="400" }

-So next time you are looking for new vectors or edge cases in your research, stop "being creative" and start thinking critically.
+So next time you are looking for new vectors or edge cases in your research, stop "being creative" and start thinking critically :)